 For any inquiries, or to pitch a story, please email Simone at: firstname.lastname@example.org.

 Anna is from Barcelona, Spain, where she obtained a B.A. in Journalism in 2014.

 A filmmaker in the making and journalist, she is known for boring her friends with her obsessions, which include Greece, Israeli-Palestinian issues and exhausting five-hour documentaries.
 She has lived in Thessaloniki, Jerusalem and on a sailing boat.
 Now she has crossed the pond to NYC to pursue a Master’s in European and Mediterranean Studies and Journalism.
 She curses in Catalan while driving and tries not to forget her Greek by watching Greek cartoons on YouTube.
 Her freelance work has appeared in El Pais, Vice, The Jerusalem Post, Haaretz and others.

 Joseph Zeballos-Roig / @josephzeballos

 Joseph is completing an M.A. in Journalism and European Studies at NYU.
-An aspiring New Yorker with Peruvian roots, he enjoys watching La Blogothèque videos set in European locales in his spare time.
+An aspiring New Yorker with Peruvian roots, he enjoys watching La Blogothèque videos set in European locales during his spare time.
 He is passionate about politics and government, which John Oliver accurately noted is “sports for nerds.”
-Though he was raised in Florida, he has traveled across Europe and is now busy planning for life in a post-American world.
+Though he was mostly raised in Florida, he has traveled across Europe and is now busy planning for life in a post-American world.